Exact Answer: 6 Days

 What is Hummus?

 There is no question that hummus is an interesting dish.
 It originally got its name from the Arabic term, “hummus bi-tahini”, which means “chickpeas in tahini.”
-Thus, hummus is usually a dish that is made from mashed or cooked chickpeas or other beans and mixed with garlic, salt, tahini, lemon juice, and olive oil.
+Thus, hummus is a dish that is made from mashed or cooked chickpeas or other beans and mixed with garlic, salt, tahini, lemon juice, and olive oil.

 Hummus has had a long and interesting history.
 Scholars disagree on just exactly which region of the Middle East this unique dish came from.
 However, the earliest evidence of hummus being popular as a dish comes from a 13th-century cookbook from Cairo.